slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9857-4/packetizer_raw_output.md

 Clarify that exactly one SR Policy Candidate Path Descriptor TLV MUST be present per NLRI and specify receiver behavior if duplicates appear.

+**Severity:** Medium
+  *Basis:* The underspecification may result in inconsistent handling by different implementations, affecting candidate path correlation and interoperability.

+**Confidence:** High

 ---

 ## Report 2: 9857-4-2